abferris/boot.dev_asteroids_python/README.md

     - make the shot color change
     - add a small explosion for shots connecting
 - make an option for playing with lives
-  - potentially gain a life after a certain amount of points]
+  - potentially gain a life after a certain amount of points
 - make the singular highscore into a leaderboard
 - allow for initials to be inserted with a high score
+- powerups/debuffs
+  - shot mods
+    - multiple
+    - shot speed up
+    - homing
+    - explosive shot
+  - ship mods
+    - shield
+    - accelleration